mike-trsi/taskreminder/README.md

 - 💾 **Persistent Storage**: Tasks are saved locally and persist between sessions
 - ⏱️ **Real-time Updates**: Live countdown timers for all active tasks
 - 🎨 **Modern UI**: Clean, modern design using Tailwind CSS
+- 😴 **Snooze Reminders**: Use the "Snooze" button in a reminder notification to delay the task by five minutes

 ## Technology Stack